- About About

 Americans for Safe Access (“ASA”) is seeking a Manager of Government Affairs.
 The Manager will help ASA implement state and federal policies that improve access for medical cannabis patients around the country.
 The Manager will be responsible for crafting legislative and lobbying strategy on the federal, state and local levels.
 The Manager will interface with ASA state chapter leaders and advocates to: 1) analyze legislative proposals; 2) draft legislative proposals; and 3) work with state lawmakers to pass legislation out of key committees and through full legislative chambers.

 This role provides the rare opportunity to make an immediate impact on the medical cannabis community.
 This position reports directly to the Director of Americans for Safe Access.
-This is a full-time job based in our Washington, D.C. office.
+This is a full-time job based in Washington, D.C.

 Candidates must have strong interpersonal and communication skills with the ability to build internal and external relationships.
 Capitol Hill or state legislative affairs experience is required.
 A law degree or other advanced public policy degree is strongly preferred.